demisto/content/Packs/FeedOpenCTI/Integrations/FeedOpenCTI/README.md

 | proxy | Use system proxy settings | False |

 #### Indicator type parameter
-The Possible values that they are supported in XSOAR are:
+Possible values that are supported in XSOAR and will be generated out of the box:

 | **Types** |
 | --- |